aslamhus/RectanglePacker/README.md

 # Rectangle Packer v2.0.0

-Rectangle Packer is a JavaScript\PHP class designed to efficiently pack rectangles of the same aspect ratio into a defined space, tackling the NP-hard bin packing problem using a heuristic algorithm.
-For more information on the Rectangle Packing problem see this [wikipedia articles](https://en.wikipedia.org/wiki/Rectangle_packing).
-This heuristic solves the second variant listed in the wikipedia article, "Packing identical squares in a rectilinear polygon".
+`RectanglePacker` is a JavaScript\PHP class designed to efficiently pack rectangles of the same aspect ratio into a defined space, tackling the NP-hard bin packing problem using a heuristic algorithm.
+For more information on the Rectangle Packing problem see this [wiki](https://en.wikipedia.org/wiki/Rectangle_packing).
+This heuristic solves the second variant listed in the aforementioned article, _**Packing identical squares in a rectilinear polygon.**_

 ## Purpose

-I designed this algorithm in order to solve the problem of filling up different screen areas with a grid of videos where only the aspect ratio and number of videos was known.
-I couldn't achieve the desired effect with layout algorithms native to browser and even so, I needed an implementation that could work on the server.
+I designed this algorithm in order to fill different screen areas with a grid of videos where only the aspect ratio and number of videos was known.
+I couldn't achieve the desired effect with browser layout algorithms (such as flexbox), and even so, I needed an implementation that could work on the server.
 The algorithm outputs the (x,y) positions for each `tile` of the grid, allowing you to arrange your grid based on the coordinates produced.

 ### Usage